CharlesHahn/GMX_Simple_Analysis_Tool/docs/DIT.md

                 specify the shrink fold number of Y values -zs, --zshrink (optional)
+                specify the shrink fold number of Z values -xp, --xplus (optional)
+                specify the addtion number of X values -yp, --yplus (optional)
+                specify the addtion number of Y values -zp, --zplus (optional)
-                specify the shrink fold number of Z values -xmin, --xmin (optional)
+                specify the addtion number of Z values -xmin, --xmin (optional)
                 specify the xmin index of xpm matrix to show -xmax, --xmax (optional)